-6. Deferred Outflows/Inflows of Resources
+5. Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
 Currently, Prairie Lakes has one item, deferred pension outflows, that qualifies for reporting in this category.
-These outflows consist of pension plan contributions paid subsequent to the measurement date, changes in actuarial assumptions, changes in proportionate share, and also the differences between projected and actual earnings on pension plan investments and, accordingly, are reported only in the statement of net position.
+These outflows consist of pension plan contributions paid subsequent to the measurement date, changes in actuarial assumptions, changes in proportionate share, differences between expected and actual economic experience, and also the differences between projected and actual earnings on pension plan investments.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 Currently, Prairie Lakes has one item, deferred pension inflows, that qualifies for reporting in this category.
-These inflows consist of differences between expected and actual pension plan economic experience and, accordingly, are reported only in the statement of net position.
+These inflows consist of differences between expected and actual pension plan economic experience and changes in actuarial assumptions.

-7. Pension Plan
+6. Pension Plan

 For purposes of measuring the net pension liability, deferred outflows/inflows of resources, and pension expense, information about the fiduciary net position of the Public Employees Retirement Association (PERA) and additions to/deductions from PERA's fiduciary net position have been determined on the same basis as they are reported by PERA, except that PERA's fiscal year-end is June 30.
-For this purpose, plan contributions are recognized as of employer payroll paid dates and benefit payments, and refunds are recognized when due and payable in accordance with the benefit terms.
+For this purpose, plan contributions are recognized as of employer payroll paid dates and benefit payments and refunds are recognized when due and payable in accordance with the benefit terms.
 Plan investments are reported at fair value.

-- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity (Continued) - 8.
+- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position (Continued) - 7.
 Equity Classifications